 - Reach out to international alumni (through internal networks or tools like LinkedIn) to support recruitment activities

-*Editor’s note: This blog was originally published on 22nd October 2014 but has been updated to reflect current trends
+*Editor’s note: This blog was originally published on 9th January 2017 but has been updated to reflect current trends